 We encourage immigrants to focus on English as a second language in order to strengthen communication skills among refugees, including youth and adults.

-Also, we give hope and healing to individual refugees who have experienced trauma and suffer symptoms associated with Post Traumatic Stress Disorder.
+Gate of Hope provides individual and group counseling sessions to refugees who have experienced trauma and suffer symptoms associated with Post Traumatic Stress Disorder.